connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-Keeps the tool tip triangle centered instead of moving to adjust for the position within the chart.
+Set the tool tip triangle centered instead of moving to adjust for the position within the chart.

 </td>
 </tr>